MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibTIRPC_32bit.md

 ## Compilation and Installation

-To compile libtirpc 32-bit, run the following command:
+To compile LibTIRPC 32-bit, run the following command:

 ```bash
 make
 ```

-Finally, to install libtirpc 32-bit into the build tree, run the following commands:
+Finally, to install LibTIRPC 32-bit into the build tree, run the following commands:

 ```bash
 make DESTDIR=$PWD/DESTDIR install